Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: quantum optomechanics

 where the vector of the system fluctuations has been defined as

 and the vector of noises are given by

-It should be noted that, we have here considered the interaction of the MO with its reservoir in the \textit{absence} of the rotating-wave approximation (RWA) \cite{milburnBook,scullybook,fordQnoise1988} in spite of Eq.(\ref{qLEsLinearOMS1b}) where the interaction has been considered in the \textit{presence} of the RWA \cite{milburnBook,scullybook,fordQnoise1988}.
-Actually, in the high quality factor regime of MO together with the small mechanical bandwidth regime $ B$ is very smaller than the mechanical frequency ($ B \ll \omega_m $), the interaction of the MO with its environment can be modeled such that the quantum noise only affects on the mechanical momentum\cite{milburnBook,scullybook}.
+Here, there are two important points that should be reminded before proceeding further.
+Firstly, one can also investigate the continuous variables quantum mechanics, which has been studied in the Heisenberg picture in the present review, through the approach of the master equation in the Schrödinger picture\cite{serafiniBook}.
+Secondly, the stochastic variables $ ( \delta\zeta(t), \delta\theta(t)) $ are classical and cannot be considered as a quantum part of the two-mode OMS, and thus, the system is a bipartite quantum system.
+Nevertheless, since the equation of motion corresponding to these classical variables has been coupled to the QLEs of the OMS, they have been incorporated into the compact form of Eq.(\ref{u1}).
+In fact, it is a trick for considering the classical stochastic noises together with the quantum noises in same level.
+It should also be noted that, we have here considered the interaction of the MO with its reservoir in the \textit{absence} of the rotating-wave approximation (RWA) \cite{milburnBook,scullybook,fordQnoise1988} in spite of Eq.(\ref{qLEsLinearOMS1b}) where the interaction has been considered in the \textit{presence} of the RWA \cite{milburnBook,scullybook,fordQnoise1988}.
+Actually, in the high quality factor regime of an MO together with the small mechanical bandwidth regime $ B$ is very smaller than the mechanical frequency ($ B \ll \omega_m $), the interaction of the MO with its environment can be modeled such that the quantum noise only affects the mechanical momentum\cite{milburnBook,scullybook}.
 Besides, the drift matrix $ \boldsymbol{A} $ is as follows

 The input signal $f(t)$ can be detected experimentally by measuring the spectrum of the optical output phase $\delta\hat Y_{out}=\delta\hat Y_{in}-\sqrt{\kappa}\delta\hat Y$ which can be obtained by solving the QLEs in the frequency domain.
-Under the resonance condition of $\Delta=0$, $\delta\hat Y_{out}(\omega)$ is obtained as follows
+Under the resonance condition of $\Delta=0$, $\delta\hat Y_{out}(\omega)$ is obtained as follows \cite{milburnBook}